Sign-in to Account

 Are Silverfish Harmful to People?

-Written by Aptive Environmental January 10, 2019
+Written by Aptive Pest Control January 10, 2019

 Silverfish, one of the oldest insects on the planet, look scary but aren’t harmful to humans.
 They’re neither poisonous nor prone to biting.
 However, they can be damaging to important items that you’ve stored in your home.
 Learn more about these prehistoric pests and what to do if you find them.